 He got himself a job in a bookshop handling ordering and accounts on the strength of his personal presence and experience of leadership.
 Within a matter of months, he was familiar with other booksellers, printers and the city's few publishers.

-In 1870, he was approached by a young man in the bookstore who asked if he knew how one might set about publishing a book.
+In 1870, he was approached by a young man in the bookstore who asked if he knew how he might set about publishing a book.
 James Fairweather had written a volume called Regimental Campfires, a collection of tales from the Civil War.

 Three generations later, Lattimer & Co. was Philadelphia's most respected publishing house with strong fiction and non-fiction lists.